-- 5.2.1.4 The coarse sediments which dominated the central parts of the Hornsea Three benthic ecology study area, including the areas in the south and north of Hornsea Three array area, on the whole, exhibited diverse infaunal communities, similar in many places to those found within mixed sediments, with a range of polychaete species present together with bivalve molluscs, echinoderms and crustaceans.
-The epifaunal communities were, for the most part, as sparse as those observed in the sandy sediments as described in section 5.2.1.2, characterised by mobile species, including echinoderms with rare occurrences of sessile epifauna in areas where attachment to hard substrate could be made (i.e. on cobbles, pebbles or gravel).
-The epifaunal communities in some of the coarse sediment habitats along Hornsea Three offshore cable corridor and in the southwest corner of the former Hornsea Zone, however, were more diverse than those typically found in the rest of the Hornsea Three benthic ecology study area, with more frequent occurrences of hydroids and bryozoans due to the greater availability of hard substrate. - The mixed sediment substrate communities found in discrete patches throughout the Hornsea Three array area and in the centre of the former Hornsea Zone were largely similar to the coarse sediment communities, and there was a high degree of overlap in the species present.
-The communities were typically characterised by an array of polychaetes, molluscs and also echinoderms, namely brittlestars.
-The mixed sediment communities on the Hornsea Three offshore cable corridor differed by being dominated by non-reef forming S. spinulosa.
+- 5.2.1.4 The coarse sediments which dominated the central parts of the Hornsea Three benthic ecology study area, including the areas in the south and north of Hornsea Three array area, overall, exhibited diverse infaunal communities, similar in many places to those found within mixed sediments, with a range of polychaete species present together with bivalve molluscs, echinoderms and crustaceans.
+The epifaunal communities were, for the most part, as sparse as those observed in the sandy sediments as described in paragraph 5.2.1.2, characterised by mobile species, including echinoderms with rare occurrences of sessile epifauna in areas where attachment to hard substrate could be made (i.e. on cobbles, pebbles or gravel).
+The epifaunal communities in some of the coarse sediment habitats along Hornsea Three offshore cable corridor and in the southwest corner of the former Hornsea Zone, however, were more diverse than those typically found in the rest of the Hornsea Three benthic ecology study area, with more frequent occurrences of hydroids and bryozoans due to the greater availability of hard substrate. - 5.2.1.5 The mixed sediment substrate communities found in discrete patches throughout the Hornsea Three array area and in the centre of the former Hornsea Zone were largely similar to the coarse sediment communities, and there was a high degree of overlap in the species present.
+The communities were typically characterised by an array of polychaetes, molluscs and echinoderms, namely brittlestars.
+The mixed sediment communities on the Hornsea Three offshore cable corridor differed by being dominated by non-reef forming S. spinulosa, though one location in the north of the Hornsea Three offshore cable corridor was found to potentially represent S. spinulosa reef.
 The infaunal communities associated with this tube-building polychaete were the most diverse and numerically abundant communities observed throughout the Hornsea Three benthic ecology study area, rich in polychaetes, crustaceans, molluscs and echinoderms.
 The epifaunal components of these communities were also highly diverse with rich communities of bryozoans, ascidians, anemones, shrimps and crabs. - 5.2.1.6 With respect to infaunal species of interest, A. islandica, which is listed by OSPAR as a threatened and/or declining species for the Greater North Sea (OSPAR Region II) was noted.
 Ten individuals (all juveniles or spat) were recorded from nine sites in the Hornsea Three benthic ecology study area, none of which were found in the Hornsea Three array area or the Hornsea Three offshore cable corridor.
 Given the low occurrence of this species in the grab samples (i.e. ten records from 381 grab samples), it is unlikely that the Hornsea Three benthic ecology study area is of particular importance for this species within the OSPAR Region II.